Uber Faces $10M Suit Over Driver’s Fatal Assault On Cabbie

 The family of a Pakistani taxi driver filed a lawsuit Tuesday against Uber and one of its drivers who fatally attacked the cabdriver in the West Loop Gate neighborhood in September.

 Anis Tungekar, 64, suffered fatal brain injuries after being kicked in the head by a 30-year-old Uber driver as he walked away from a traffic dispute in the first block of North Jefferson Street on Sept.
-2, according to the Tungekar family’s attorney, Michael Gallagher.
-Gallagher filed the suit in Cook County Circuit Court against Uber and its driver, Fangqi Lu.
+2, according to the Tungekar family’s attorney. filed the suit in Cook County Circuit Court against Uber and its driver, Fangqi Lu.

-The Uber representative informed Gore that Uber would investigate the matter, according to Gallagher.
+The Uber representative informed Gore that Uber would investigate the matter.

-“Unfortunately, Uber never contacted Gore for further investigation and Lu was allowed to continue to drive for the company despite being informed of his propensity for violence, leading to the fatal confrontation with Mr. Tungekar months later” said Gallagher.
+“Unfortunately, Uber never contacted Gore for further investigation and Lu was allowed to continue to drive for the company despite being informed of his propensity for violence, leading to the fatal confrontation with Mr. Tungekar months later”.

 In pressing the lawsuit, the victim’s younger son, Rehman Tungekar, said: “My father worked hard from dawn to dusk to make a living.
 Despite how hard the taxi business is, he kept at it because he had hope for a brighter future for himself and his family.
 We could never have imagined that hope would be extinguished by an Uber driver walking up behind him and kicking him to death.”